cklit/smartbeogram/README.md

 - Female DIN plug

 - Different wires, depending on how you decide to connect it all together in the end :) Example in the Hardware guide-PDF.

+# Credit
+A huge thanks to Maurizio for helping me realizing this idea :)